MohammadFawwaaz/MusicExplorer/README.md

 Swagger

+Faker (Used in xUnit Tests to generate dummy data)

 # Usage

-## Database Creation/Seeding
+## Database Creation & Seeding
-The scripts to create the database and the artist table and the insert statements to seed the artist table are present in the Scripts folder namely: `create_script.sql` and `seed_artists.sql`.
+The scripts to create the database and the artist table and the insert statements to seed the artist table are present in the Scripts folder namely:

+`create_database.sql` - create the database if not already exists

+`create_table.sql` - create the Artist table in the database created

+`seed_artists.sql` - seed the artists data from the excel file

 ## Web API Endpoints
 The API endpoints are exposed as follows on: